Table of Contents

 Natural Vs. Digitally Induced Reverb And Resonance

 Reverb and resonance are two acoustic phenomena that significantly impact the sound of musical instruments and audio recordings.
-They can occur naturally in physical environments or be digitally induced through the use of technology.
+They can occur naturally in physical environments or be digitally induced through technology.

 Here’s an explanation of natural vs. digitally induced reverb and resonance: